Science

 Teachers take pride in making science as fun and hands on as possible- promoting challenge and curiosity.
 Children are encouraged to be inquisitive and to ask questions about the world around them.
 This starts right from nursery where children explore the setting and begin to wonder how and why.
 Throughout school, we have a big focus on reading and vocabulary so children are exposed to and expected to use the vocabulary they learn in their science lessons.
 Each class has a lab coat where we write our vocabulary for each lesson.
 Over the year, this will build up and become a resource that the children can refer to and use.
 We also have a vocabulary tier on display, which helps the children retain and refer to key vocabulary.

-Through teacher planning, we involve problem solving opportunities that allow children to explore and discover for themselves.
+Through the scheme, there are problem solving opportunities that allow children to explore and discover for themselves.
 Children are encouraged to ask their own questions and are given opportunities in class to use their scientific skills and research to discover the answers.
 This curiosity is celebrated within the classroom and across school.
 Planning involves teachers creating engaging lessons and involves high-quality resources to aid understanding of conceptual knowledge.
 Teachers use precise questioning in lessons to assess already known conceptual knowledge and skills.
 This assessment of children is carried out regularly to identify gaps in learning.
 We build upon the learning and skill-development of previous years.
 As the children’s knowledge and understanding increases, they become more proficient in selecting and using scientific equipment.
 As the children progress through school they also develop skills to collate and interpret results, becoming increasingly confident in their growing ability to create conclusions based on real evidence.
 ‘Working Scientifically’ skills are embedded into lessons to ensure these skills are being developed throughout the children’s school career, with teachers using formative assessment to track gaps in learning and to then feedback into the planning process.

 Impact